gbdev/pandocs/src/MBC3.md

 ### 2000-3FFF - ROM Bank Number (Write Only)

-Same as for MBC1, except that the whole 7 bits of the RAM Bank Number are written directly to this address.
-As for the MBC1, writing a value of 00h, will select Bank 01h instead.
+Same as for MBC1, except that the whole 7 bits of the ROM Bank Number are written directly to this address.
+As for the MBC1, writing a value of 00h will select Bank 01h instead.
 All other values 01-7Fh select the corresponding ROM Banks.

 ### 4000-5FFF - RAM Bank Number - or - RTC Register Select (Write Only)